-Focus from 2003/4 Business Plan Outcomes IBudgetedNet Surplus \$234,000 Will achieve budgeted surplus.
-Host 27 event days Achieved 30/31 event days plus 11 days of Communityevents.
+Focus from 2003/4 Business Plan Outcomes BudgetedNet Surplus \$234,000 Surplus of \$373,415 achieved.
+Host 27 event days Achieved 25 event days plus 6 days of community events.
 Securing Canterbury Bulldogs and Canberra Raiders Rugby League Clubs for return events against the Warriors.
 The Bulldogs returned.
 The Raiders reluctantly cancelled because of a financial penalty imposed by the ground authority for games played away from their home stadium.
-Promote establishment of a rugby league franchise in Wellington when NFU reviews its competition in 2006.
+Promote establishment of a rugby league franchise in Wellington when NRL reviews its competition in 2006.
 Continue to work with New Zealand Rugby League to promote their bid for this franchise.
 Secure one major concert and one other smaller concert or non sporting event.
 David Bowie successfully attracted out of Auckland.
 Blue Planet Live! was booked but subsequently deferred.
 As a consequence of booking Blue Planet two other events under negotiation were not scheduled for 2003/4.
 Securing further recurring events.
 Carols by Candlelight transferred to Stadium and set to become a major Wellington event.
 2HOT2 Handle Motor Show was strongly supported by the Stadium and will now be held in 2005.
 Speedway and Extreme Sports still under consideration.

 Maximise the number of sporting events.
-Secured additional rugby test - Samoa v Scotland, to be held Friday, 4 June 2004 Secure a full programme of community events.
-We have achieved a large programme of eleven days of community events.
+Secured additional rugby test - Samoa v Scotland, held Friday.
+4 June 2004 Securea full programme of community Events We have achieved a varied programme of six days of community events.
 Increase non event revenues.
 Out catering and car parking now provides strong revenue streams for the Trust.
-Continue with proceedings to determine Tax Status under Local Government Act.
-Hearing now set for June 2004 - this should determine the Trust status under the Act.
-Develop Asset Management Plan that maximises the economic life of the assets.
+Continuewith proceedings to determine Tax Status under Local Government Act. lHearing held in June 2004 and judgement released in July 2004 in Trust's favour. lHowever IRD have appealed Develop Asset Management Plan that maximises the economic life of the assets.
 Plan now completed and operational.
 Turf section still to be written.
 Work with Wellington City Council to review the Trust's involvement with the Basin Reserve.
-Now working towards transferring the management of the Basin Reserve to a new Basin Reserve Trust with the Wellington Regional Stadium Trust involvement limited to management of the turf and preparation of cricket wickets.
+Management of the Basin Reserve transferred to a new Basin Reserve Trust with the Wellington Regional Stadium Trust involvement limited to management of the turf and preparation of cricket wickets.
 Work with the Council to develop the proposed Indoor Centre above the walkway.
 We continue to support Council initiatives in this area.
 Arrange surveys to establish level of customer and user satisfaction.
 Surveys conducted: Members Lounges - annually and per event.
 Corporate Boxes - annually and per event.
 Cleaning Patron Management Services Promoters Rugby and Cricket events Hirer Code surveys.